These Are Hollywood’s Biggest Beauty Risk-Takers

 The Bold Beauty: Zendaya

 I started working with Zendaya at the Met Ball in 2016.
-I got a last minute call to do her, and since then, we have worked together consistently.
+I got a last-minute call to do her, and since then, we have worked together consistently.

-Our working relationship is pretty laidback.
+Our working relationship is pretty laid back.
 She is a “no fuss” kind of girl, who carries a very calm energy.
 Her looks are always led by fashion.
 When it comes to collaborating and inspiration, her styling team usually has a vision of what they want her look to be, and I’m in charge of interpreting and bringing that vision to life in her hair.

-Zendaya is a beauty risk taker because she doesn’t take herself too seriously and totally gets this fashion thing.
+Zendaya is a beauty risk-taker because she doesn’t take herself too seriously and totally gets this fashion thing.
 It’s always a great time transforming her!

 To date, my favorite and most memorable look I’ve done on Zendaya is the red textured bob we did for the Met Ball this year.
 I first prepped her hair by applying Suave Professionals Avocado & Olive Oil Smoothing Leave-In Conditioning Cream in her natural hair before blowing it out straight.
-The look was totally outside the box, but still fell perfectly in-line with the theme of the gala, which separated her from the other attendees.
-The interpretation was original and came with lots of significance and represented the climate we are In today – the strength of a woman!
+The look was totally outside the box, but still fell perfectly in line with the theme of the gala, which separated her from the other attendees.
+The interpretation was original and came with lots of significance and represented the climate we are In today—the strength of a woman!

 The Makeup Artist: Erika La Pearl

-The Bold Beauty: Cardi B.
+The Bold Beauty: Cardi B

-Cardi B. and I started working together about 3 years ago.
-She came to Atlanta for an event and the rest is history.
+Cardi B and I started working together about three years ago.
+She came to Atlanta for an event, and the rest is history.
 I really enjoy working with her.
 She is very easy to work with.
-She’s so sweet, funny and knows what she likes.
+She’s so sweet, funny, and knows what she likes.
 What I love about her is that she allows me to be very creative with her makeup.
 What I try to do is coordinate her makeup styles with her out outfit or with how she will wear her hair.
-Cardi B. loves a good cat eye, so she doesn’t care what I do as long, as I do that wing cat eye on her.
+Cardi B loves a good cat-eye, so she doesn’t care what I do as long as I do that wing cat-eye on her.

-What has given her staying power is that she goes beyond people’s expectations and she’s not afraid to try new looks.
-My most memorable looks are the Coachella look, The ‘I Like It’ music video look, and of course the Met Gala!!!
+What has given her staying power is that she goes beyond people’s expectations, and she’s not afraid to try new looks.
+My most memorable looks are the Coachella look, the ‘I Like It’ music video look, and of course the Met Gala!!!

-The Met Gala especially, because it is one of the most prestigious events and I wanted to show off her beauty along with the gorgeous dress!
+The Met Gala especially, because it is one of the most prestigious events, and I wanted to show off her beauty along with the gorgeous dress!
 For Coachella, I wanted to make her eyes pop with the rhinestones because it worked well with the whole look.
-In addition, it is nice to see other inspiring makeup artists and beauty YouTubers recreating these looks and going viral!
+In addition, it is nice to see other inspiring makeup artists and beauty YouTubers re-creating these looks and going viral!

 The Makeup Artist: Priscilla Ono